Greco-Lab/FunMappOne/README.md

 ## Using FunMappOne

-Once your FunMappOne instance is istalled and runnig just open your browser and visit: http://localhost:8787/FunMappOne
+Once your FunMappOne instance is istalled and runnig just open your browser and visit (if you choose to map to other port replace it in the address below): http://localhost:8787/FunMappOne

 If everything has been installed correctly the FunMappOne welcome page should be now available.